acn-ericlaw/composable-nodejs-example/README.md

 # Example application

-This is a Composable example application for the [main branch](https://github.com/Accenture/mercury-nodejs)
+This is a Composable example application for the [Composable Node.js project](https://github.com/Accenture/mercury-nodejs)

 ## Developer Guide